gariani/pdf2html/README.md

 # pdf2html
-Using pdf2htmlEX to convert PDF -> HTML with Minio Storage and MongoDB
+Using pdf2htmlEX to convert PDF to HTML with Minio Storage, MongoDB and RabbitMQ